vihlancevk/print/README.md

 7) *%%* - outputs a percentage.
 - other parameters that are optional
 ## Note:
-first, the optional parameters must be passed to the function, and then the mandatory parameter
+- parameters are passed through the stack from right to left
+- the program does not clear the stack of arguments after its completion
+- if the number of specifiers (except %) in the message is less than the number of optional parameters then the behavior of the function is undefined
 ## Exit:
 the results of the function are transmitted via the RAX register
-- RAX = 0  - the function ended without errors
+- RAX = the number of parameters recorded in the message  - the function ended without errors
 - RAX = -1 - the function ended with errors